-On-Campus - every spring Online - every year Philosophy for Understanding Theology (PH 302) provides exposure to some of the essential philosophical concepts and distinctions necessary to understand theology.
-Although the course focuses on philosophy, the content is determined by how theologians have been influenced by and used philosophers and philosophical movements as they have influenced such key Christian doctrines as God, Christ, and human beings.
+Philosophy for Understanding Theology (PH 302) provides exposure to some of the essential philosophical concepts and distinctions necessary to understand theology.
+Although the course focuses on philosophy, the content is determined by how theologians have been influenced by and used philosophy.
+The course looks selectively at philosophers and philosophical movements as they have influenced such key Christian doctrines as God, Christ, and human beings.
 Pre-requisites: Introduction to Philosophy; Basic Christian Beliefs.
-3 credit hours
+3 credit hrs